tlybrook/MADS_Capstone/README.md

 files.

 ### preprocessing.py
 This file contains the functions for preprocessing our data.
-It has the functions we used from both Keras and PyTorch.

 ### model_designs_pytorch.py
 This file contains all of the model structures we tested in PyTorch.
 It also has the functions we used to train our models and predict using those models.